usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-iii-regulations.md

 (1) A public accommodation shall furnish appropriate auxiliary aids and services where necessary to ensure effective communication with individuals with disabilities.
 This includes an obligation to provide effective communication to companions who are individuals with disabilities.

-(i) For purposes of this section, &quot;companion&quot; means a family member, friend, or associate of an individual seeking access to, or participating in, the goods, services, facilities, privileges, advantages, or accommodations of a public accommodation, who, along with such individual, is an appropriate person with whom the public accommodation should communicate.
+(i) For purposes of this section, &quot;companion&quot; means a family member, friend, or associate of an individual seeking access to, or participating in, the goods, services, facilities, privileges, advantages, or accommodations of a public accommodation, who, along with such individual, is an appropriate person with whom the public accommodation should communicate.<br>
 (ii) The type of auxiliary aid or service necessary to ensure effective communication will vary in accordance with the method of communication used by the individual; the nature, length, and complexity of the communication involved; and the context in which the communication is taking place.
 A public accommodation should consult with individuals with disabilities whenever possible to determine what type of auxiliary aid is needed to ensure effective communication, but the ultimate decision as to what measures to take rests with the public accommodation, provided that the method chosen results in effective communication.
-In order to be effective, auxiliary aids and services must be provided in accessible formats, in a timely manner, and in such a way as to protect the privacy and independence of the individual with a disability.
+In order to be effective, auxiliary aids and services must be provided in accessible formats, in a timely manner, and in such a way as to protect the privacy and independence of the individual with a disability.<br>

 (2) A public accommodation shall not require an individual with a disability to bring another individual to interpret for him or her.
 (3) A public accommodation shall not rely on an adult accompanying an individual with a disability to interpret or facilitate communication, except –

-(i) In an emergency involving an imminent threat to the safety or welfare of an individual or the public where there is no interpreter available; or
+(i) In an emergency involving an imminent threat to the safety or welfare of an individual or the public where there is no interpreter available; or<br>
 (ii) Where the individual with a disability specifically requests that the accompanying adult interpret or facilitate communication, the accompanying adult agrees to provide such assistance, and reliance on that adult for such assistance is appropriate under the circumstances.

 (4) A public accommodation shall not rely on a minor child to interpret or facilitate communication, except in an emergency involving an imminent threat to the safety or welfare of an individual or the public where there is no interpreter available.